ACLoong/acloong/README.md

 # acloong  [![Build Status](https://travis-ci.org/ACLoong/acloong.svg?branch=master)](https://travis-ci.org/ACLoong/acloong)
-An easy to use library in Modern C++
+An easy-to-use library in Modern C++

-### 介绍
+### Introduction

-1. `acloong` is an easy to use common components library which is written in modern standard C++.
+1. `acloong` is an easy-to-use common component library which is written in modern standard C++.

-2. All of the `acloong` codes based on C++11 right now，and it does not depends on any thirdparty library.
+2. All of the `acloong` codes are based on C++11 right now，and they do not depend on any third party's libraries.

 3. Structure
     acloong